POPULAR TRAILS & NATIONAL PARKS: PERMIT DEADLINES & RESERVATION PROCESSES FOR 2019

 When are John Muir Trail permits available?

-Permits for the John Muir Trail (JMT), if you plan to start in Yosemite National Park, are available 168 days (24 weeks) in advance of your anticipated start date.
-The lottery deadline is at 7:30 am PST on the day faxes are processed (see the third column in charts below).
+Permits for the John Muir Trail (JMT), if you plan to start in Yosemite National Park, are available 168 days (24 weeks) in advance of your anticipated start date, and permit applications are accepted 2 days before the lottery (170 days before your start date).

 Most hikers start in July or August depending on how much snow the winter prior brought to the Sierras.